Across the UK, The Wildlife Trusts are working closely with farmers and landowners.

 Agriculture policy shapes the landscapes around us, and, since the groundbreaking Silsoe Conference in 1969, The Wildlife Trusts have been involved with campaigns to improve environmental conditions of agriculture policy for UK wildlife, particularly around the Common Agricultural Policy (CAP).
-You can find our about our work on the current round of CAP reform here.
+We work together with other environmental organisations on agriculure policy through Wildlife & Countryside Link.

 |Case study: Avon's Wildflower Grasslands||2.11 MB|

 |Case study: Lincs Coastal Grazing Marsh||851.77 KB|

 |Case study: Mendip Hills||1.94 MB|